 WCS – India believes in the application of reliable science as a basis for all conservation action.
 All our research projects are implemented by our staff scientists, research fellows, students and associates.

 Our major partners in science are USGS-Patuxent Wildlife Research Centre, National Centre for Biological Sciences, Indian Statistical Institute, Wildlife Institute of India and Ashoka Trust for Research in Ecology and Environment.

 Our original research findings as well as conservation practices that we implement are developed in partnership with high caliber institutions and individuals who are world leaders in their own fields.
-Our robust methods and practices in wildlife conservation are being increasingly adopted by the National Governments as well as non-governmental conservation organizations across Asia.
-Thus, leveraging our impact on wildlife conservation way beyond India’s biogeographic boundaries.
+Our robust methods and practices in wildlife conservation are being increasingly adopted by national governments as well as non-governmental conservation organizations across Asia.